 An easier way of starting a business is to gather more knowledge and motivation.
-Here are three masterpieces that will help you.
+Here are five masterpieces that will help you.

 Are you planning on starting a business any time soon?